- Making an Appointment

 Extracorporeal Shockwave Therapy (ESWT) is a revolutionary technology that involves shockwaves being passed through the skin to the injured part of the body.
 The shockwaves are made up of compressed air that is passed at high speed from a hand-held applicator.
 Shockwave Therapy is the most advanced non-surgical and non-invasive treatment available for a wide range of conditions including plantar fasciitis, achilles tendinopathy, hip bursitis, tennis and golfer’s elbow, Osgood Schlatter disease, subacromial shoulder pain and calcific tendonitis of the shoulder.
 The audible, low energy sound waves work by increasing blood flow to the injured area, stimulating cell regeneration and healing and decreasing local factors which can cause pain.

 During the initial assessment, the treatment will also be administered.
-Ultrasound may be used with the shockwave to achieve an overall improvement in treatment outcome.
+Ultrasound may be used with the shockwave therapy to achieve an overall improvement in treatment outcome.